The Breed Standard

 Due to its recent rise to fame and introduction to Colombia, it is still considered rare and is the first breed to be officially marketed and introduced in the Internet era, which has led to many misconceptions and misinformation.

-• Just as a human has a birth certificate, a Gypsy Vanner horse can be registered with the GVHS.
-This does not imply or guarantee a superior breeding history or quality behind him, merely that he was born to the parents claimed on his record.
-More importantly, there must be a lineage trace back (either a few generations or many) to the horses that inspired and created the breed.
+Just as a human possesses a birth certificate, a Gypsy Vanner horse may be registered with the Gypsy Vanner Horse Society (GVHS).
+However, such registration alone does not imply superior breeding quality or genetic merit; it merely affirms that the horse was born to the parentage stated on record.
+What truly matters is a verifiable lineage that traces—whether through a few generations or many—back to the foundational horses that inspired and established the breed.

-While to some people it may seem whimsical to breed whatever they want at random to try to produce something unique, the Gypsies have been selectively breeding these horses to arrive at a very specific end: the breed we know and love.
-The moment you cross that, you lose 50% of what makes the breed special: its temperament, its nobility, its health and its ability to do what it was created to do (do a day's work in the field).
+While to some people it may seem "whimsical" to breed whatever they want at random to try to produce something unique (backyard scientists), the Gypsies have been selectively breeding these horses for a century to arrive at a very specific end: the breed we know and love.
+The moment you cross that, you lose 50% of what makes the breed special: its temperament, its nobility, its health and its ability to do what it was created to do ( a day's work in the field).
+Nothing great will be greated without a vision and without time.

-Often, these crossbred horses may be beautiful, but they could never pull a harness with a cart thanks to an oversized neck, extra-long mane, or weak hind legs without the proper angle.
+Often, these crossbred horses may be beautiful, but they could never pull a harness with a cart thanks to an oversized "swan" neck, extra-long mane, or weak hind end without the proper angle for leverage.

 Although the breed may be referred to in other ways around the world, what is most important is the adherence to the breed standard and established values of the Gypsy Vanner Horse; first by the gypsy families who spent decades creating a unique vision that created the breed to suit the needs of their particular lifestyle, and then by the registry that has developed as a result.
 This includes breeding according to accepted standards, using DNA verification wherever possible and photographs to support the foundation and ensure quality.
 The GVHS was the first registry and today is the largest.